Menu

 About the Annual Celebration Dinner...

-Each year, the Japan-America Society of Alabama hosts a special reception and fundraiser to allow our members and guests from all over Alabama to gather, network, and dine with a special program to celebrate the JASA community.
-We recognize New and Expanding Japanese Companies across the state, hear from JASA leadership about our community's mission and goals, and honor the recipient of the Samuel Ullman Award.
+Each year, the Japan-America Society of Alabama hosts a special reception and fundraiser, providing an opportunity for members and guests from across the state to gather, network, and enjoy a program that celebrates the JASA community.
+During this event, we recognize new and expanding Japanese companies in Alabama, hear from JASA leadership about our mission and goals, and honor the recipient of the Samuel Ullman Award.

-Additionally, we’ve introduced a Business Forum in the morning following the Annual Dinner, offering attendees valuable business insights and updates from a keynote speaker.
+We’ve also introduced a Business Forum the morning after the Annual Dinner, where attendees can gain valuable business insights and hear updates from a keynote speaker.

 Our Program...